 The C.W.
 Mount Community Center and Banquet Facility is a self-supporting not-for-profit corporation that is governed by a Board of Directors: The Friends of the Community Center of Tipton County, Inc.

 The C.W.
-Mount Community Center and Banquet Faclity is a 45,000-sq. ft. facility that houses the IU Health Tipton Fitness Center, Encore Lifestyle and Enrichment Center, and the Boys and Girls Club.
+Mount Community Center and Banquet Faclity is a 45,000-sq. ft. facility that houses ANYTIME FITNESS, Encore Lifestyle and Enrichment Center, and the Boys and Girls Club.
 Friends of the Community Center of Tipton Co., Inc. offer open rental of Banquet/Meeting Rooms, Kitchen, and the Gymnasium.
-An elevated Walking Track located in the gym is open to the public daily.
+An elevated Walking Track located in the gym is open to the public daily 8AM-3PM.

-The Banquet Room consists of 1 room that can be divided into 3 meeting rooms: The Cardinal Room, capacity of 80, The Sagamore Room, capacity of 56, (including the dance floor), and the C.W.
-Mount Room, capacity of 112.
+The Banquet Hall consists of 1 room that can be divided into 3 Meeting Rooms: The Cardinal Room, capacity of 72, The Sagamore Room, capacity of 48, (including the dance floor), and the C.W.
+Mount Room, capacity of 130.
 The entire room has a capacity of 250.
 Large catering kitchen complete with gas, convection, and microwave ovens, refrigerator, freezer, dishwasher, steamtables, worktables, ice machine, and extensive cooking/baking equipment adjoins the Cardinal Room.

 The Gymnasium may be divided into 2 half-court playing fields.
-6 goals, of which 4 are adjustable in height, are available for play.
+6 goals which are adjustable in height, are available for play.
 Volleyball equipment is also available.
-Open gym play is available Mondays from September through March 8-10 p.m.

 Born in 1880, C. W. Mount was the son of Walter and Mary Mount.

 C. W. Mount graduated from High School in 1896 at the age of 16.